The-Portal-Bot/Documentation/portal-website/docs/descriptions.md

 ## [Commands](commands/description)

-Portal has many different commands, which doing something different.
+Portal has many different commands, with many different functions.
-There commands such as *weather* that replies with weather data, and there are commands as *music* that have a lasting effect as it spawns a music channel.<br />
+From commands that inform you about real world data to commands such as *music* that have a lasting effect as it spawns a music channel.<br />
 *To see the full list of commands click [here](commands/description).*